cdstg/saproject/README.md

 Edit the .`evn` file and enter your Stripe account's test API keys

-You will need to set your Stripe STRIPE_SECRET_KEY  and STRIPE_PUBLISHABLE_KEY in file you can obtain these at  [stripe.com](https://dashboard.stripe.com/login/)
+You will need to set your Stripe STRIPE_SECRET_KEY  and STRIPE_PUBLISHABLE_KEY in file.
+You can obtain these at  [stripe.com](https://dashboard.stripe.com/login/) with an existing account or you can create and account.

 ### Running with Docker
 The quickest way to run the project is with Docker.

-In the root directory run
+In the projects root directory run

 `docker compose up -d`

 Navigate to [http://localhost:8080](http://localhost:8080) to view the application in your browser.

-If that port is alreay in use you can edit the `docker-compose.yml ` and change  the port.
+If that port is already in use you can edit the `docker-compose.yml`  and change  the port.

 > [!IMPORTANT]
-> if you have already run docker compose up  and you have changed the port or the stripe keys
+> if you have already run docker compose up,  and you have changed the port or the stripe keys
 > run `docker compose up -d --build` to rebuild the container.

 ### Running with PHP locally
-Alternately you can run the project locally with PHP
+Alternately you can run the project locally with PHP.

 PHP version 8.1 or higher is required, with the following extensions installed: